michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

 ## Adjudicate

-Once the intent and approach are known the referee is then - and only then - able to begin to adjudicate the action.
+Once the intent and approach are known the referee is then—and only then—able to begin to adjudicate the action.

 First, the referee will decide if a test of some sort is neccessary.
 A test is necessary only under the following conditions:

 1. The action as defined by the intent and approach together can fail.
-   - If the combination of intent and approach can't reasonably fail - for example, reaching the second level of a tree house by climbing the ladder - there's _no_ reason to call for a test.
+   - If the combination of intent and approach can't reasonably fail—for example, reaching the second level of a tree house by climbing the ladder—there's _no_ reason to call for a test.
 2. The action as defined by the intent and approach together can succeed.
-   - If the combination of intent and approach can't reasonably succeed - for example, reaching the second level of a tree house by digging at the base of the tree - there's _no_ reason to call for a test.
+   - If the combination of intent and approach can't reasonably succeed—for example, reaching the second level of a tree house by digging at the base of the tree—there's _no_ reason to call for a test.
 3. The action as defined by the intent and approach can succeed, could fail, and failure has meaningful consequences.
    - If the consequences of failure are that the character must try again and again until success, those are not meaningful consequences.
     Note that the same intent and approach may have meaningful consequences under one set of conditions but not under another.